Timeline

 Three Saxon Boundary Charters describe Badby estate boundaries (which included Newnham) 944– 1021

-Mesozoic Era, Jurassic Period – Geological structures within which Badby sits formed 12–150 million
+Mesozoic Era, Jurassic Period – Geological structures within which Badby sits were formed 12–150 million

 years ago